adrien-zinger/code_bucket/streaming_bootstrap/webhook.md

 ### Some words about webhooks
-In a P2P network, making webhooks is a classical solution to keep clients informed from what is happenning on our node.
-This is writen and explained in many books like
+In a P2P network, making webhooks is a classical solution to keep clients informed from what is happening on our node.
+This is written and explained in many books like
 [Designing Web APIs](https://www.amazon.it/Designing-Web-APIs-Building-Developers/dp/1492026921),
 and often the best solution in a real time context like live bootstrapping.